 Everyone in England can now access tests.
 If you or someone you live with have any of the symptoms of Coronavirus you must all stay at home and arrange to have a test to see if you have COVID-19 – go to NHS testing to arrange.
 Up to date information on the different testing sites in Cumbria and information about how to book a test can be accessed here: Testing sites in Cumbria

 Personal Assistants (PA) who support individuals who use Direct Payments or Personal Health Budgets are essential frontline workers.
 If you are a PA and you have symptoms of coronavirus (you are symptomatic), or if you think you have been exposed to coronavirus recently (you are asymptomatic).
 In both circumstances you should get tested as quickly as possible.
 The test is most effective in the first three days of infection; however the test can still be effective for up to five days.
 If you are a PA and you support someone you can self-register for a test, or be referred by your employer.
-You can go to a drive through testing centre, or apply for a home delivered test.
+You can go to a drive through testing centre, a walk through testing centre, or apply for a home delivered test.

 More information on the Government’s testing programme and home testing kits can be found here: Government testing programme